Skip to Content

 Westminster Bridge

-On film, Westminster Bridge famously featured in the apocalyptic thriller 28 Days Later, with Cillian Murphy staggering across it after waking up from a coma to find London deserted – though you’d need to get up at 4am too if you want to see it looking that empty.
-The bridge is also where Blofeld’s helicopter gets shot down in the finale of 2015 Bond film Spectre.
+Cillian Murphy’s character is seen staggering across the bridge after waking up from a coma to find London deserted – though you need to get up at 4am too if you want to see it looking that empty.
+It also appeared in Bond films Die Another Day (2002) and Spectre (2015), with Blofeld’s helicopter shot down onto the bridge at the end of of Spectre.

 Westminster Bridge in the film 28 Days Later

-Westminster Bridge in 28 Days Later – photo credit 20th Century Fox
+Westminster Bridge in 28 Days Later (source: 20th Century Fox)

 Trafalgar Square & The National Gallery